 Sales of luxury condos in New York City have been what industry watchers call “softening” for about two years.
 What that means is luxury apartments are selling more slowly, thanks to new developments pouring into the market.
 As a result, most buyers are taking their time, checking out listings and deliberating before making an offer.
-Sill, New York condos had been hot until recently.
-As sales above $5 million, which can be considered the threshold for luxury apartments, increased 74 percent between 2014 and 2017, according to Stribling & Associates, the number of condo sales dropped 5 percent last year.
+Still, New York condos had been hot until recently.
+Sales above $5 million, considered the threshold for luxury apartments, increased 74 percent between 2014 and 2017, according to Stribling & Associates, while the number of total condo sales dropped 5 percent last year.

 "In 2017, the luxury market reflected a slight softening after several years of rapid expansion, with a peak in 2016," says Kirk Henckels, vice chairman, director of Stribling Private Brokerage, in a release.